docker/extensions-sdk/docs/dev/api/backend.md

 ## Communication with the extension backend

-The `ddClient.extension.vm` object can be used to communicate with the backend defined in the [vm section](../../extensions/METADATA.md#vm-section) in the extensions metadata.
+The `ddClient.extension.vm` object can be used to communicate with the backend defined in the [vm section](../.. /extensions/METADATA.md#vm-section) of the extension metadata.

 ### get